 To understand things properly and to make informed decisions as a real estate investor, you must do your homework well.

 You must first plan to educate yourself and get consulted by the right people to make informed decisions.
+For example, making sure you have the backup of a knowledgeable real estate attorney.
+They can catch real estate contract errors before they happen while allowing you to focus on other facets of real estate investing.
 This will lower the chances of you losing your valuable resources when investing.

-4. Real estate investors failing to understand the local real estate market.
+4. Real estate investors fail to understand the local real estate market.

 5. Not understanding the instability of cash flow.